 In fact, once I got accustomed to the knobblies on the road (worn MT21 rear, Mitas Rockrider front) the 701 surprised me by being very manageable both there and on the trail.
 The thing would happily plod along at XR250 speeds (the bikes I rode with) without any impression it was straining at the leash.
 The suspension took it all in its stride and the brakes required no more finesse than you’d apply to any big thumper on the dirt.

 The engine was torquey and felt much less harsh than what I recall of my BMW XCountry (some 10kg heavier with 20% less power).
 Like most modern, lean-burning engines it runs hot – the fan kicked in while pootling along on a warm 20°C afternoon at 1800m with a strong backwind, but the fuelling remained steady.
-(I don’t know which of the three engine maps I was on – the softest I suspect.
+(I don’t know which of the three engine maps I was on; the softest I suspect.
 There’s a switch under the seat – right).
 Only trickling along on a virtually closed throttle did it hesitate a bit, but that never affected the riding.
 The hydraulic clutch never varied in feel either, the gear changes were slick and even with a cush drive in the rear hub there was a welcome absence of the transmission lash commonly found on Jap equivalents.
 (This bike had around 5500 rental kms on the clock.)

 When the time came, it was great to be able to blast from 100 to 130kph with confidence – a typical overtaking manoeuvre.
 And all this achieved while returning the high 70s mpg (27.3 kpl – 77.3 mpgUK – 64.3 mpgUS).
 With the claimed 13-litre tank, that’s an very useful potential range of over 350km when herding a bunch of feline XRs.
+A year later a customer rode the same bike as hard as he could to the point of crashing, and was getting about 50mpg.

 For me the fly in the ointment was vibration on the road.
 It may have been exaggerated by the knobblies, but you just can’t get away with it on any 690cc single banging out nearly 100hp/litre.
 Have I got so used to smooth bikes like 250s and Honda’s CB500X?
 It shocked me when I tried the 690 after riding my WR250 the other week – and it felt even worse on the 701 at over 80kph.
 My throttle hand was going numb, and you’d have to be in a real hurry or somehow immunised to want to sustain over 100kph for long.
 Softer grips might help.
-The seat while hard, was over a full day actually no less butt-numbing than the XRs I rode, and rode with.
+The seat while hard, but over a full day actually no less butt-numbing than the XRs I rode later.
 It’s the same on my WR – a narrow seat need not be a write off; it must be down to the foam.
 But when I took a well-used XR250 for a quick spin I was staggered by how smooth and cushy it was.
 A week earlier I rode everything the Husky managed with near equal ease and as much fun.
-Man I’m getting old!

 At rest I got my toes down OK but getting your leg over the 36-inch + seat height will become a pain when you’re on the road with all your clobber and getting tired.
 A weekend’s trail biking might not be a bother, but travelling for weeks or months it might just get on your wick.